BlaireLeone/bulma-clean-theme/the-moray-eel.md

 **Where to go from here**

 As they are the only known vertebrates to use the second jaw set in the launching/retracting manner, there are many unknowns.
+Moray eels are known as keystone species, which means the play a crucial role in stabilizing their ecosystem's equilibrium.
+When these ecosystems are thrown out of balance, insight into how the moray eels feed could be crucial in monitoring the rebalancing process.

-Questions like - what other species have this feeding system?
+Thus, questions like - what other species have this feeding system?
 How can we find them?
 What other fish can provide similarly enlightening findings?
-What other differences are there between moray eels and other species? – have arisen in the process of this study.
+What other differences are there between moray eels and other species? – have arisen during this study.
 Dr. Rita Mehta and her team at Mehta Labs, through the UCSC Longmore Marine Center, hope to answer these questions and more.